dittosamiii/LibraryManagementSystemSpringBoot/README.md

 # LibrarryManagementSystemSpringBoot
-Project Overview
+Project Overview:
 The Library Management System is a Java-based application designed to streamline the management of a library's operations.
 It allows librarians to efficiently manage the library's resources, such as books, and enables users to perform various tasks, including browsing available books, borrowing, returning, and updating book information.

 In Scope:
 1. Show Available Books